• Alfred M. Hallmark

 Menard County Historical Markers

-Named for Michel Branamour Menard the founder of Galveston.
-County seat is Menard.
-Another one of counties on the Edward Plateau.
+Menard County is named for Michel Branamour Menard the founder of Galveston.
+The county seat is Menard.
+This is another one of the counties on the Edward Plateau.
 We only spend part of a day in Menard County and all things being equal that should be enough time to complete the county.
 Unfortunately that did not occur in this case.
-The thing that stands out when I think back is that it was hot and sticky and on these types of days I find we have less patience for missing markers and incorrect directions.
+The thing that stands out when I think back, is that it was hot and sticky and on these types of days I find we have less patience for missing markers and incorrect directions.

-Okay it's time to talk about Texas Historical Commission Atlas and duplicate entries.
-When the atlas was developed entries were put in by college volunteers.
+Okay, it's time to talk about Texas Historical Commission Atlas and duplicate entries.
+When the atlas was developed, entries were put in by college volunteers.
 It was strictly data entry, so sometimes depending on how the marker title was entered a duplicate entry was created for the same marker.
-For example Sheriff John L. Jones versus Jones, Sheriff John L. only one marker two entries.
-This phenomenon occurs several times in atlas for Menard County.
+For example Sheriff John L. Jones versus Jones, Sheriff John L. only one marker but two entries.
+This phenomenon occurs several times in the atlas for Menard County.

 Picture